pji/charex/docs/source/index.rst

     charex> ?
     The following commands are available:

       * cd: Decode the given address in all codecs.
       * ce: Encode the given character in all codecs.
-    *  cl: List the registered character sets.
+      * cl: List registered character sets.
       * ct: Count denormalization results.
+      * dm: Build a denormalization map.
-    *  dn: Denormalize the given string.
+      * dn: Perform denormalizations.
-    *  dt: Get details for the given character.
+      * dt: Display details for a code point.
       * el: List the registered escape schemes.
-    *  es: Escape the string.
+      * es: Escape a string using the given scheme.
       * fl: List registered normalization forms.
-    *  help: Display command list.
       * nl: Perform normalizations.
-    *  xt: Exit the charex shell.
+      * sh: Run in an interactive shell.

     For help on individual commands, use "help {command}".